hsotoparada/DeepPhasePick/README.md

 `tons (refined; UTC), tons (preliminary; within picking window) [s], tons (refined; within picking window) [s], tons_err (before onset) [s], tons_err (after onset) [s], pick class, pb, pb_std`

-Here `tons` is the predicted phase time onset, and `tons_err`, `pick class`, `pb`, and `pb_std` are described in Figure 3 (Soto and Schurr, 2021).
+Here `tons` is the predicted phase time onset with `tons_err` uncertainty and class `pick class`.
+These fields, as well as `pb` and `pb_std`, are described in Figure 3 (Soto and Schurr, 2021).

 ### 4. Plotting predicted P and S phases

-Figures including continuous waveforms together with predicted P and S phases can be creating using:
+Figures including continuous waveforms together with predicted P and S phases can be created using:

     util.plot_predicted_phases(dpp_config, dpp_data, dpp_model)

-Three additional optional parameters in this function allow to modify the figures content (see function documentation).
+Three additional optional parameters in this function allow to modify the figures layout (see function documentation).
 The parameter `plot_comps` defines which seismogram components are plotted.
 The parameter `plot_probs` defines which class probability time series are plotted.
 Finally, the parameter `shift_probs` controls if the plotted probability time series are shifted in time, according to the optimized hyperparameter values defining the picking window for each class (see Figura S1 in Soto and Schurr, 2021).

-For example, the following will plot the predicted picks, the vertical ('Z') and north ('N') seismogram components, and the probability time series for P- and S-phase classes shifted in time as described above.
+For example, the following will plot the predicted picks on the vertical ('Z') and north ('N') seismogram components, and the probability time series for P- and S-phase classes shifted in time as described above.

     util.plot_predicted_phases(dpp_config, dpp_data, dpp_model, plot_comps=['Z','N'], plot_probs=['P','S'], shift_probs=True)